Monstera Propagation

 Monstera Propagation FAQs

-Propagate Monstera Without Aerial Root?
+Propagate Monstera Without Aerial Roots?

 It is absolutely fine to propagate a monstera without an aerial root.
 I chop them off before propagation in any case.